freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 290.1

 You should have one row in your table.
-How can you see it?
-Introducing, the `SELECT` statement.
+You can view the data in a table by querying it with the `SELECT` statement.
 Here's how it looks:

 ```sql
 SELECT columns FROM table_name;